CourseOrchestra/hurdy-gurdy/README.md

 }
 ```

-This will procude the following in Kotlin:
+This will produce the following in Kotlin:

 ```kotlin
 //Vehicle.kt